-Bridgerton has been renewed for a second season, which means the Sheffields are coming and The Viscount Who Loved Me is about to be adapted on screen, and we’ve got thoughts.
-Naturally in a TV adaptation, changes will take place, inner thoughts need to come out on screen differently without the presence of the omniscient narrator–but that said, why not at least take apart some of our favorite moments in the book?
+Bridgerton has been renewed for a second season, which means the Sheffields are coming, and The Viscount Who Loved Me is about to be adapted on screen, and we’ve got thoughts.
+Naturally, in a TV adaptation, changes will take place as inner thoughts need to come out on-screen differently without the presence of the omniscient narrator—but that said, why not at least take apart some of our favorite moments in the book?
 In this case, at least if there are changes, we’ve discussed in length the scenes that have shaped this novel gorgeously.

 This goes without saying, but this will not cover every single scene—with a 200+ page book, we’d have a 500+ page analysis if that were the case, with these, we’ve decided to take apart our top fifteen moments, mostly between Kate Sheffield and Anthony Bridgerton, but some with their family members as this is one of the books where we care just as deeply about the main characters as we do with everyone else involved.